johannespletzer/rf-of-hypersonic-trajectories/README.md

 - Meaningful results can be expected for the radiative effect of water vapour changes due to water vapour emissions.
 This explicitly excludes the radiative effect of water vapour changes due to hydrogen and nitrogen oxide emissions.
 - Meaningful results can be expected for the radiative effect of ozone changes due to water vapour, hydrogen and nitrogen oxide emissions.

-The atmospheric and radiative sensitivites are based on results from Pletzer et al (2023, in prep.).
+The atmospheric and radiative sensitivites are based on results from [Pletzer et al (2023, preprint)](https://doi.org/10.5194/egusphere-2023-1777).

 # Python environment requirements
 The software requires various functions from the following python modules: